chtoucas/Abc/README.md

 The intended usage is when `T` is a value type, a string, a (read-only?) record, or a function.
-For other reference types, it should be fine as long as T is an immutable reference type.
+For other reference types, it should be fine as long as T is an _immutable_ reference type.

-One can _indirectly_ (maybe I managed to entirely avoid this) create a maybe for a nullable (value or reference) type, but all static factory methods do not permit it.
+One can _indirectly_ create a maybe for a nullable (value or reference) type
+--- maybe I managed to entirely avoid this, but I am not sure ---, but all static factory methods do not permit it.
 If you end up having to manipulate for say a `Maybe<int?>`, there is a method `Squash()` to convert it to a `Maybe<int>`.

 NB: `Result<T>` could be a replacement for `Maybe<T>` for cases when we do want a reference type (work in progress and I am really not sure that I will keep it).

-### General recommendations
+### Usage

 First and foremost,
 - **DO apply all guidelines for `ValueTuple<>`** and, if they contradict what I say here, follow your own wisdom.
 - **DO NOT use `Maybe<T>` as a parameter in public APIs.**

-In general, I would even not recommend to use it in a general purpose library.
+When tempted to do so, we should think harder, most certainly there is a better design.
+It is also dubious to see a method returning a _maybe_ when the method has no reason to fail.
+In general, I would even not recommend to use `Maybe<T>` in a general purpose library.
 Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library.

+Regarding performance:
 - **AVOID using a _maybe_ if the object is expected to be long-lived.**
-- **AVOID using a _maybe_ in a performance-critical path.**
+- **AVOID using a _maybe_ in hot code paths.**

+About the May-Parse pattern:
 - **DO use May-Parse pattern instead of the Try-Parse pattern for reference types.**
 - **DO use the prefix _May_ for methods implementing this pattern.**